GoogleCloudPlatform/cloud-code-custom-samples-example/README.md

 A Node.js sample with a frontend and backend service.
 This sample uses MongoDB as a database and runs on Kubernetes.
 You can see an entry for this sample in the `.cctemplate` file.

-### bank-of-anthos

-A copy of the [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) application, an HTTP-based web app that simulates a bank's payment processing network.
-This app demonstrates using Google Cloud Platform products to modernize enterprise applications.
-It's configured to run with any Kubernetes cluster in Cloud Code.

-### bank-of-anthos/src/frontend

-The frontend service for Bank of Anthos is included in the `.cctemplate` file as a separate sample.
-This is an example of how to use a subfolder in a repo as a separate Custom Sample.

 ---

 ## Sign up for user research